 Can you cruise from Florida?

-A No Sail Order for cruise ships went into effect on March 14, 2020.
+Cruising in the US has now resumed.
 Travellers and agents should contact their cruise line directly for further information and continue to monitor the US Department of State and CDC for updates.

 What is the latest advice for tourist attractions across Florida?